-The District maintains three governmental funds for external reporting.
-Information is presented separately in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general, debt service, and capital projects fund, all of which are considered to be major funds.
-In the current fiscal year, the District closed the capital projects fund.
+The District maintains two governmental funds for external reporting.
+Information is presented separately in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general, and debt service fund, all of which are considered to be major funds.